Skip to product information

 Sizes available: 2 quart

-Basics: zones 4-7, 6-12" x 6-9", full sun, a sea anemone-like flower with tomentose bracts and leaves that look silvery-white, blooms in late summer.
+Basics: zones 4-7, 6-12" x 6-9", full sun, a sea anemone-like flower with tomentose bracts and leaves that look silvery-white, blooms into late summer.
 Likes a cool summer, and sandy or gritty, sharp drainage on the neutral to alkaline side.
-Absolutely no winter wet!
+Absolutely no winter wet.

 Common names: Edelweiss, Alpine Snow Flower, Lady's Mantle - Here are some translations from Wikipedia of some of the common names from other languages: Mountain Girl, Cliff Flower, and Star of the Alps